 Supporting Dyspraxia Online

-Recite Me assistive technology is the perfect solution to help businesses and organisations support their neurodiverse team members, as users can make singular or multiple adjustments to adapt the way web content is presented to suit their individual needs.
-To combat accessibility barriers presented by dyspraxia specifically, the Recite Me accessibility widget toolbar offers:
+Recite Me assistive technology is the perfect solution to help businesses and organisations support their neurodivergent team members, as users can make singular or multiple adjustments to adapt the way web content is presented to suit their individual needs.
+To combat online barriers to accessibility presented by dyspraxia specifically, the Recite Me accessibility toolbar offers: